FENECON Home 10 assembly and operating instructions

 If the battery tower is extended by additional battery modules after several weeks or months, the following procedure must be followed:

-29-30 % SOC |
+29-30 % SoC |

-1 Charge / discharge the system to a charge level of 29-30 %.
-And then switch off. |
+1. charge/discharge the system to a charge level of 29-30 %; then switch off. |

 |

-3. Remove the top three side panels on each side. |
+3. Remove the top three side panels on each side.
+4. Remove the latch up to the first battery module on both sides. |

-5. Remove the EMS box and BMS box and place them on their sides.
+5. Remove the EMS box and BMS box and place them to one side.
 To do this, unscrew the wall bracket of the BMS box from the wall. |

 |